 Description and Source

 Data Title and Description - The title in the legend is a short sentence that describes the data.
 For more information, select the icon which will open a window with the title again and longer description of the data.
-Select See Data Directory to learn more about the data source.
+Select See Data Dictionary to learn more about the data source.

 Editing Data Layer